hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/end_of_sampling_iqaasl/intro.md

 # Identification, quantification and analysis of swiss litter (IQAASL)

-__Edition 1__ ver=0.7 _the report format_
+__Edition 1__ ver=0.71 _unlock lake results_

-__Note__: all results before ver=1 are considered interim.
+__Note__: all results before ver=1 are considered interim and should not be referenced.

 IQAASL is a project sponsored by the Swiss Federal Office for the Environment to quantify shoreline trash along swiss lakes and rivers.
 Multiple small scale **litter surveys** are completed at different locations within a designated survey area.
 For the year 2020/2021 the survey areas were defined by the Aare, Rhône, Ticino and Linth/Limmat rivers and any lakes or rivers that contribute.

-This report is a summary and analysis of the beach-litter surveys conducted and the methods employed in Switzerland from April 2020 to May 2021.
+This report is a summary and analysis of the beach-litter surveys conducted and the methods employed in Switzerland from April 2020 to July 2021.
 This date range overlaps with the start and end date of the Swiss Litter Report (SLR) {cite}`slr`, the last national level project to use the standard protocol described in the _Guide to monitoring beach litter_ {cite}`mlwguidance` or any other comparable method.

-The median survey results are presented down to the municipal level for each water feature and municipality that was sampled.
+The median survey results are presented down to the municipal level for each location that was sampled.
 The results are in units of _objects found per 100 meters_ (p/100m).
 <br></br>
-_Map of survey locations.
-Locations grouped by survey area.
-April 2020 - May 2021_
+_Map of survey locations April 2020 - July 2021_
-:::{image} resources/images/intro_aples_lakes.jpeg
+:::{image} resources/images/intro_map.jpeg
 :alt: Map of IQAASL locations
 :class: bg-primary mb-1
 :width: 1200px
 :align: center
 :::
-_There were 399 samples from 156 locations in 99 different municipalities, all survey areas considered._
+_There were 400 samples from 157 locations in 90 different municipalities, all survey areas considered._

-There were 331 samples on lakes.
-The median survey result was 181 pieces per 100 meters (p/100m), with a 95% confidence interval (CI) of 147p/100m - 213p/100m.
+Out of 400 surveys 331 were on 11 lakes.The median survey result was 181 pieces per 100 meters (p/100m), with a 95% confidence interval (CI) of 147p/100m - 213p/100m.
 This represents 54,337 objects or $\approx$ 306kg including 95kg of plastic.
 The total linear distance surveyed was $\approx$ 20 km with a surface area of 9 hectares.
-Out of 386 surveys 332 were on 11 lakes.
 Both Geneva and Zurich are included putting the total municipal population with a stake in this report at 1.7 million.

 The most common objects are defined as those objects that were found in at least 50% of all surveys and/or are among the ten most abundant by quantity.
 As a group the most common objects represent $\approx$ 68% of all objects found in the sampling period.
 <br></br>